Champions League knockout stage

 Next opponent: Roma

-Brazilian duo Taison and Bernard are pests to control on their day, but Facundo Ferreyra – who failed to see a second of Premier League action during a year at Newcastle – is the man entrusted with grabbing their goals.
-Shakhtar simply must build a lead during their first leg at home – or, as is the case, 200 miles from it in Kharkiv – to have any chance of besting Roma and reaching the quarter-finals for the first time in their history.
+When Shakhtar condemned Manchester City to their first defeat in 29 games in the Group F closer, the result also confirmed the Ukrainians' qualification at Napoli’s expense.
+Brazilian duo Taison and Bernard are difficult to control on their day, but Facundo Ferreyra – who failed to see a second of Premier League action during a year at Newcastle – is the man entrusted with grabbing their goals.

 Next opponent: Liverpool